 CFD trading also has the advantage of not being liable for stamp duty which is currently at 0.5% of the value of a trade.

 Many short term speculators prefer CFDs to physical stock buying as the costs are lower, but if a CFD trader is using leverage then the risks are higher.
-It is possible with some brokers like ayondo to trade CFDs with no leverage.

 Where to find a CFD trading broker?